 Dr. Navarro-Génie taught political Science in the Department of Policy Studies at Mount Royal University in Calgary, at St. Mary’s College, Southern Alberta Institute of Technology (SAIT), the University of Calgary, and Concordia University in Montreal.
 Dr. Navarro-Génie comments regularly in local, national and international media on issues of government, politics, and public policy.
 He is author of hundreds of articles, several policy reports, and three books.
 His latest book, co-written with Barry Cooper, is Canada’s COVID: The Story of a Pandemic Moral Panic (2023).

-Senior Fellow and Chair of the Board of ADVISORs
+Senior Fellow and Chair of the Board of Advisors

 Barry Cooper

-Barry Cooper, a fourth generation Albertan, was educated at Shawnigan Lake School, the University of British Columbia and Duke University, where he received his doctorate in 1969.
+Barry Cooper, a fourth-generation Albertan, was educated at Shawnigan Lake School, the University of British Columbia and Duke University, where he received his doctorate in 1969.
 He taught at Bishop’s University, McGill, and York University before coming to the University of Calgary in 1981.
-For the past thirty-five years he has studied western political philosophy, both classical and contemporary.
+For the past thirty-five years, he has studied Western political philosophy, both classical and contemporary.
 Much of his teaching has focused on Greek political philosophy whereas his publications have been chiefly in the area of contemporary French and German political philosophy.
 Over the years he has spent considerable time in both countries, teaching and doing research.

 Dr. Cooper’s other area of continuing interest has been Canadian politics and public policy.
-Here he has brought the insights of political philosophers to bear on contemporary issues, including the place of technology and the media in Canada, the on-going debate over the constitutional status of Quebec, and the precarious status of Canadian defence and security.
+Here he has brought the insights of political philosophers to bear on contemporary issues, including the place of technology and the media in Canada, the ongoing debate over the constitutional status of Quebec, and the precarious status of Canadian defence and security.

 He is the author, editor, or translator of 37 books, most recently Canada’s COVID: The Story of a Pandemic Moral Panic (2023), and has published nearly 200 papers and book chapters.